Get Immediate Help

 If you or someone you're with shows the signs of a heart attack, don't wait to seek help.
 Calling 911 is the fastest way to get lifesaving treatment.
 While Emergency Medical Services are treating you on the way to the hospital, a team is preparing for your arrival.

 The most appropriate facility in the region to care for heart attack patients is The Medical Center.
-The Medical Center is an Accredited Chest Pain Center with PCI designated by the Society of Cardiovascular Patient Care (SCPC).
+The Medical Center is an Accredited Chest Pain Center with Primary PCI designated by the Society of Cardiovascular Patient Care (SCPC).
 Percutaneous coronary intervention, commonly referred to as PCI, is the use of cardiac catheterization to treat the narrowed coronary arteries of the heart.
 It allows cardiologists to go directly to the source of and open an obstruction, thus preserving heart muscle and potentially reducing death.
 But if a heart attack patient needs emergency intervention beyond PCI, The Medical Center is the only hospital in Southcentral Kentucky that can perform open heart surgery if needed.

 Heart Attack Warning Signs